 DIY Craft Project:

-This is a practical Do-It-Yourself (DIY) Guide on covering over old awnings, covering old business names and adding your own, or repairing canopies, tents, sails and covers.
+awning graphics, covering old business names and adding your own, and repairing canopies, tents, sails and covers.

 What is the purpose of this article?